nniemeir/dotfiles/README.md

 # .files
-These are my configuration files for various applications I use on GNU/Linux, including:
+These are my configuration files for various applications I use on GNU/Linux and Windows, including:
 * AutoHotkey
 * Dunst
 * FreeTube